ultimatecoder/ultimatecoder.github.io/_posts/2018-09-29-analyzing-the-behaviour-of-python-function-splice.md

 should raise an IndexError” I said in my mind.
 I was about to speak an answer, but suddenly Devil of me splashed.

-“It is even less than a banana job my dear,” the Devil said to me, “You should take some advantage to this opportunity my boy.”
+“It is even less than [a banana job][4] my dear,” the Devil said to me, “You should take some advantage to this opportunity my boy.”

 To be frank, I was confused at that moment.
 Because things were looking in my